Making the Belgrade Accessible

 With regard to audio description, the theatre endeavours to provide this service for all shows lasting at least six days.
 New equipment has recently been installed that offers patrons over 93% coverage across Main House seating.
 For more information please download the zoning chart from the left hand side of this page.

 Patrons booking a Wheelchair space are entitled to one free companion ticket – no proof of disability status is required.
 We also offer one free ticket for the companion of a customer who is unable to attend an event unaccompanied due to a disability but is not a wheelchair user.
+Disabled patrons are offered either up to £2 off or a free companion ticket if required.
 The disabled patron will be asked to produce one of the following as validation of status, either upon booking or when collecting the tickets: